mdx-editor/site/docs/content-styling.md

 ---
-title: Content Styling
+title: Content styling
 slug: content-styling
 position: 1
 ---

-# Content Styling
+# Content styling

 The MDXEditor component exposes a property called `contentEditableClassName` that you can use to style the content of the editor.
 This is useful if you want to use a different font family, or change the contents of the various blocks inside.